AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 1. From the command line, navigate to the root of the theme on your local machine.
 1. Execute `npm install` and npm retrieves dependencies and installs the project.
-1. Execute `npm run live` and the proxy server starts.
+1. Execute `npm run live` and the proxy server listens to file change and updates them in browser).

    ![npm run live](/help/forms/assets/theme_proxy.png)